Assistant Professor, Haas School of Business, University of California Berkeley

-Jonathan Weigel is an assistant professor in the Department of International Development at the LSE, and an affiliate of STICERD, CEPR, and EGAP.
+Jonathan Weigel is an assistant professor at the Haas School of Business at the University of California Berkeley, and an affiliate of CEPR, EGAP, the IFS, JPAL, and STICERD.
 His research interests are at the intersection of political economy, development, and public economics.
 His primary research agenda explores the role of state capacity in development with a focus on taxation.
 A second agenda explores the relationship between culture (especially religion) and institutions.
 His field work is based in the D.R.
 Congo, where he runs a non-profit survey organization called ODEKA, as well as Tanzania, Haiti, and Myanmar.
 He completed a PhD in Political Economy and Government at Harvard in 2018.

 Recent work by Jonathan Weigel